giuseppepalestra/giuseppepalestra.github.io/index.md

 ## Giuseppe Palestra
-I am a researcher in Social Robotics and Assistive Techologies.
+I am a researcher in Social Robotics and Assistive Technologies.

 ## Research Interests
 My research activity focuses on: